USNavalResearchLaboratory/turboWAVE/docs/run-cluster.rst

 	if present, bypasses simulation and runs units test instead.
 The argument can be a single test, or ``--all``

-.. option:: --no-interactive

-	if present, suppresses the interactive thread.

 .. option:: --version, -v

 	if present, prints the version number.
 If this is the only argument, no simulation is attempted.